 The year was 1944.
 Americans were exhausted.
 The losses and the victories of wars on two sides of the planet were stretching us thin.
 That winter was the coldest in European history, and the hardest for the Allies.
-I had been sick and nearly died that summer.
-So as a treat Grandpa drove me to the turkey farm.
-This photo even looks like Grandpa’s Ford.
+We lived in Haddonfield, New Jersey.

 I had never seen any road so grand.
-The White Horse Pike was 3 lanes wide made of broken, whitish concrete with grass growing liberally in all cracks and between lanes.
-Vehicles were in Europe or the Far East and common folk either walked, took a bus or rode a train everywhere.
+The White Horse Pike was three lanes wide made of broken, whitish concrete with grass growing liberally in all cracks and between lanes.
+Vehicles were with our troops in Europe or the Far East and common folk either walked, took a bus or rode a train everywhere.
 We were lucky.
-Grandpa had some extra gas coupons and I had hardly ever been in a car; Americans just could not afford it while a war was raging and we saw only a few cars on this road.
+Grandpa had some extra gas coupons and during the war we rarely ever drove a car.
+Americans just could not afford cars while a war was raging and we saw only a few cars on this road.

 But we were thankful.
 We could see the end of the war.
 God had spared us bombs on our homeland.
 We were a praying people and we knew God had made this possible.
 The first sign of sin, says Romans, is lack of gratitude.
 We are missing a lot of that today.

 Romans 1:21 although they knew God, they did not glorify Him as God, nor were thankful, but became futile in their thoughts, and their foolish hearts were darkened.

 Now 75 years later we are digging out of another war – a war against the Constitution, against people of faith, against prosperity, against morality, against anything God ever said.
 This time we cannot be sure we will win.
 Most everyone has enough to eat, people have cars, TVs and rights, and sometimes free healthcare.
 But they lost the greatest things because their nest was so full of toys.
 They lost the ability to be thankful.